-Governor Yuji Kuroiwa of Kanagawa Prefecture, who is known for his inimitable drama, and Mr. Norihito Nakayashiki, the representative of the theater company “Kakigoku-e” who is currently attracting attention, talked about their passion for theater.
+Kanagawa Prefecture Governor Yuji Kuroiwa, who is known for his unparalleled love of theater, and Norihito Nakayashiki, representative of the popular theater company Kaki Kuu Kyaku, spoke about their passion for theater.

-Looking back, I think it was more fun to communicate with people than to perform.
+Looking back now, I think it was more fun communicating with people than acting.

-The Takarazuka Revue that I saw when I was at Kuroiwa Kindergarten was the first time that I was able to see the theater.
-After that, when I was a high school student, I watched the musical movie "West Side Story" and was completely fascinated by the musical.
-Musicals suddenly sing and dance in the middle of the story, so there is change and you never get bored.
-Now that I am doing various jobs as a governor, it is sometimes said that it is difficult, but rather than focusing on one thing, it seems that doing various things at the same time suits my sensitivity.
+The Takarazuka Revue I saw when I was in Kuroiwa Kindergarten was my first theater experience, and it left a deep impression on me.
+After that, when I was in high school, I saw the musical movie "West Side Story" and was completely fascinated by musicals.
+In musicals, there is sudden singing and dancing in the middle of the story, so there is variety and you never get bored.
+Currently, I am doing a lot of work as governor, so I am sometimes told that it is difficult, but rather than focusing on one thing, doing many things at the same time seems to suit my sensibilities.

-As Governor Nakayashiki Kuroiwa says, I think that the greatest power of the theater is gathering people.
-If so, would it be to provide a topic between people?
-Everyone is watching the same performance in the theater, but each person has different impressions.
-My parents were quiet people, but on the way back home after watching the play, it became a hot topic.
-Although I don't usually talk bland, when I watch a drama, I sometimes get the topic of "how we lived."
-So I love the atmosphere in the lobby after the show.
+As Gov. Nakayashiki Kuroiwa said, I believe that the greatest power of theater is that it brings people together.
+The next thing would be to provide a conversation between people.
+Even though everyone is watching the same performance at the theater, everyone's impressions are different.
+My parents were reticent people, but on the way home after seeing a play, we had so many conversations that we ended up arguing.
+Usually, people talk about things that are innocuous, but when they watch a play, the topic of "what kind of life have we lived?"
+That's why I love the atmosphere in the lobby after the show.

 —What kind of theater do you want to create in the future?